ice1k/proj_manager/README.md

 It's written in Rust.

-I write this project to practise programming.
+I write this project to practise Rust programming.